-One such investment is Paice LLC, a company that developed technology which laid the foundation for today’s hybrid vehicles.
+One such investment is Paice LLC.
+The company developed technology that laid the foundation for today’s hybrid vehicles.
 Abell Foundation invested in Paice in 1998, and Keenan managed the investment, later signing on to serve as the company’s executive chairman.
 Support from the Foundation – the company’s primary investor – fueled Paice’s growth, opening the door to license agreements and joint development projects.

-Keenan also manages Abell Foundation’s investment in ThermoChem Recovery International, Inc. (TRI) – a company that develops environmentally, economically and socially-sustainable alternative energy sources – and is helping the company commercialize its newest technology that converts garbage into clean transportation fuels.
+Keenan also manages Abell Foundation’s investment in ThermoChem Recovery International, Inc. (TRI) – a company that develops environmentally, economically and socially sustainable alternative energy sources.
+She is helping the company commercialize its newest technology that converts garbage into clean transportation fuels.

 Investing in the future

 Contributing to the greater good is one of the most rewarding aspects of her work with Abell Foundation, says Keenan.
 The goal of the organization is to make “a really positive impact on mankind,” and help tackle key challenges facing urban cities like Baltimore.

 The direct investments in companies that she oversees – like Paice and TRI –“can provide significant returns on the Foundation’s investment, giving it additional resources to invest in the community while also achieving important social and environmental goals,” she says.
 Keenan credits UNC for helping develop the mentality that hard work pays off, preparing her for a successful business career.
 “UNC is an important part of who I am,” she says.
 “It’s been my privilege to have the opportunity to make a difference.”